-1 Introduction
+1.1 Introduction

-One of the key outputs of the A9 Dualling Programme Strategic Environmental Assessment process was the development of a range of Strategic Environmental Design Principles (listed in full through Tables 1 - 9 below).
+1.1.1 One of the key outputs of the A9 Dualling Programme Strategic Environmental Assessment process was the development of a range of Strategic Environmental Design Principles (listed in full in Tables A2.1.1 to A2.1.9 Strategic Environmental Design Principles).
 These Principles were developed through collaboration and review with Transport Scotland and the Environmental Steering Group members detailed in Chapter 7 (Scoping and Consultation).
-The Principles are intended to represent the aims of the A9 dualling programme, with respect to the commitment to the delivery of an environmentally-led design process, and to highlight the issues that are of particular relevance.
+The Principles are intended to represent the aims of the A9 Dualling programme, with respect to the commitment to the delivery of an environmentally-led design process, and to highlight the issues that are of particular relevance.

-Table 1: Strategic Environmental Design Principles - Landscape
+Table A2.1-1: Strategic Environmental Design Principles - Landscape